 For the latest announcements from the iO visit our News Page or join Let’s Talk Osteopathy to engage in the latest conversations surrounding the osteopathic profession.

-IMPORTANT NOTE: The safety of the public and our members is of paramount importance, and the iO is following the UK Government advice on a daily basis.
+IMPORTANT NOTE: The safety of the public and our members is of paramount importance, and the iO is following the UK Government’s advice.
 Any advice provided on this page is current as of the date of publishing, although such guidance may change quickly at short notice.
 The situation is unprecedented and there may not yet be definitive answers available in some cases.
 However, we will do our utmost to support our members and the profession throughout the period.